The Gallatin Valley Food Bank’s (GVFB) mission is to improve food security throughout Southwest Montana.

 Our current space is used to house our warehouse, food distribution areas, and commercial kitchen.
 The Food Bank acts as the distribution site for area non-profits ordering foods from the USDA or Montana Food Bank Network.
 Large quantity food donations received are shared with area non-profits and low-income housing sites throughout Southwest Montana.
-We also provide a mobile service in Belgrade.
-For current schedule click here.

 In addition to our location off of Rouse, we also have 2 satellite Food Banks; one in Three Forks and one in Big Sky.
 The Headwaters Area Food Bank serves the outlying communities of Three Forks, Logan, and Manhattan.
 The Big Sky Community Food Bank serves Big Sky and residents living along the 191 corridor.
+We also provide a mobile food service in Belgrade.
+For current schedule click here.

 An average 1,361 households (roughly 3,204 individuals) eat meals from our monthly emergency food boxes provided by our Bozeman and Belgrade locations alone.
 32% of these recipients are children.